modernweb-dev/rocket/docs/docs/presets/launch.md

 import '@rocket/launch/inline-notification/inline-notification.js';
 ```

 Launch ships with `<inline-notification>`, a custom element that applies some styles similar to "info boxes".
+The element works for `<noscript>` users as well, as long as you don't [override](/guides/presets/override/) the default `noscript.css` file.

 To add an inline notification you need to remember to import the element definition: